 Tourists and business travelers from the United States do not require a visa to visit the United Kingdom.
 A valid US passport is required for a maximum stay of up to 6 months.

-To reach visa free countries for US, green card holders must follow these procedures to apply for a UK visa in the United States:
+To reach visa-free countries, US green card holders must follow these procedures to apply for a UK visa in the United States:

 - Find out if you require a visa to enter the United Kingdom